pkoryzna/monitoring_with_kafka_task/README.md

 Consumer app is packaged into a Docker image using SBT Native Packager.

-Run `sbt consumer/docker:publishLocal` in project directory to build the image and publish it to your local Docker registry.
+Run `sbt consumer/docker:publishLocal` in the project directory to build the image and publish it to your local Docker registry.

-Once Docker image is built, run it with your environment variables, ensuring that key files are accessible:
+Once the Docker image is built, run it with your environment variables, ensuring that the key files are accessible:

 ```
 docker run --env-file .env --volume /path/to/aiven_keys:/keys:ro pkoryzna/statconsumer:0.1